fandango-fuzzer/fandango/docs/Outputs.md

 1. first send an input to a program under test; and
 2. then parse its output to check if it produced the correct result.

-For this purpose, Fandango provides a means to combine both input and output in a _single specification_.
+For this purpose, Fandango provides a means to combine both input and output in a _single specification_, used by the Fandango `talk` command.
 Let us see how this works.

 ```{admonition} Under Construction